Vanilla Knowledge is a feature that lets you create knowledge bases.

 category selector (level two):

-Clicking on ‘Organize Categories’ in the left margin brings you to the Navigation Manager where you can create categories, order categories, nest categories and move articles by dragging and dropping them.
+Clicking on ‘Organize Categories’ in the left margin of any article in that KB brings you to the Navigation Manager where you can create categories, order categories, nest categories and move articles by dragging and dropping them.

 If you already have content and would like to import it into Vanilla, please contact your CSM to see if this can be performed by our professional services team.
 Self-serve imports or referencing content on a source code control platform such GitHub is not available at this time.